tca19/programming-notes/the-c-programming-language/ch01-introduction/ch01-notes.md

 definition
 * **argument** : value used in a call of the function
-* **function prototype** : to indicate what is the value returned by a function and the type of expected arguments (`int power(int base, int n);`)
+* **function prototype** : to indicate what is the value returned by a function and the type of expected arguments (`int power(int base, int n);`).
+Introduced by ANSI C.

+Parameter names are optional in a function prototype, but names provide good self-documentation.

+If a function definition does not agree with its prototype => ERROR.

 ### 1.8 Arguments - Call by Value
 In C, all function arguments are passed by **value** (functions receive a local copy, not the original variable).
-So they can directly be used as a variable.
+So they can directly be used as a variable, but they can not alter the original variable, only its private temporary copy.

+Parameters can be seen as conveniently initialized local variables = more compact code.

 The exceptions is with arrays : it is passed as a **reference**, not a copy (it is the adress of first cell of array).
-So a function can modify an array.
+So a function can directly modify an array.

 ### 1.9 Characters Arrays
 A function `getline()` needs to return a signal about possible EOF.
 We can set